stevenbai0724/stevenbai0724/README.md

-Hello there! 👋
+Grade 12 student studying in Toronto 📍

-I mainly use C++ for programming contests and algorithmic problems 🖥️
+I use a lot of C++ for competitive programming 🖥️

-I also work on full stack development with Javascript frameworks such as ReactJS, NodeJS and ExpressJS ⚙️
+Working on full stack development with Javascript frameworks such as ReactJS, NodeJS and ExpressJS ⚙️

 You can find more info about me on my personal website https://stevenbai.ca